Zelda Fitzgerald: Painting and later years

 Following the critical failure of her artwork exhibition, Scott awoke one morning to discover Zelda had gone missing.
 After the arrival of a doctor and several attendants, a manhunt ensued in New York City.
 Ultimately, they found Zelda in Central Park digging a grave.
 Soon after, she became even more violent and reclusive.
 In 1936, Scott placed her in the Highland Hospital in Asheville, North Carolina, writing to friends:

 Zelda remained in the hospital while Scott returned to Hollywood for a $1,000-a-week job with MGM in June 1937.
-Estranged from Zelda, he attempted to reunite with his first love Ginevra King when she visited California in October 1938, but his uncontrolled alcoholism sabotaged their brief reunion.
+Estranged from Zelda, he attempted to reunite with his first love, Ginevra King, when she visited California in October 1938, but his uncontrolled alcoholism sabotaged their brief reunion.
 When a disappointed King returned to Chicago, Fitzgerald settled into a clandestine relationship with Hollywood gossip columnist Sheilah Graham.
-Throughout their relationship, Graham claimed Fitzgerald felt constant guilt over Zelda's mental illness and confinement.
-He repeatedly attempted sobriety, had depression, had violent outbursts, and attempted suicide.
+Throughout their relationship, Graham claimed that Fitzgerald felt constant guilt over Zelda's mental illness and confinement.
+He repeatedly attempted sobriety, suffered from depression, had violent outbursts, and attempted suicide.

 For the next several years, a depressed Scott continued screenwriting on the West Coast and visiting a hospitalized Zelda on the East Coast.
 In April 1939, a coterie from Zelda's mental hospital had planned to go to Cuba, but Zelda had missed the trip.
 The Fitzgeralds decided to go on their own.
 The trip proved to be a disaster.
-During this trip, spectators at a cockfight beat F. Scott Fitzgerald when he tried to intervene against animal cruelty.
-He returned to the United States so exhausted and intoxicated that he required hospitalization.
+During the trip, spectators at a cockfight beat Scott when he tried to intervene against animal cruelty.
+Upon his return to the United States, a binge-drinking Scott tested positive for active tuberculosis and required hospitalization, and Zelda returned alone by train to Highland Hospital.
+Scott wrote to Zelda in May: "You are the finest, loveliest, tenderest, most beautiful person I have ever known".
 The Fitzgeralds never saw each other again.